 It’s All About the Traits

 Perhaps the hardest part of constructing the job description is writing the traits needed for the job.
 This requires a good understanding of the technical aspects of the job as well as the work environment.
 Suppose you have a sales position that necessitates cold calling and offers no face-to-face with prospects.
-That job description should include behavioral traits that would cause someone to thrive in this environment, such as being able to build rapport quickly over the phone, an engaging and persuasive style of communication, and an entrepreneurial spirit that would drive that sales person to ask for a close over the phone.
+That job description should include behavioral traits that would cause someone to thrive in this environment, such as building rapport quickly over the phone, an engaging and persuasive style of communication, and an entrepreneurial spirit that would drive that salesperson to ask for a close over the phone.

 After documenting the traits needed for the job, you’ll want to take steps to ensure you hire someone with those traits.
 Don’t rely on the interview alone.
 Check references and, more importantly, incorporate a behavioral assessment into the hiring process for an objective look at your candidate’s job qualifications.